lovistawiah/you-and-i/README.md

 - tanstack react query
 - figma

-## Problems faced during development mode.
+## Problems faced during development mode

-## What was really inspired me to start.
+## What was really inspired me to start

 I told a good old friend about this project.
 He has shown serious interest in the project from day one.
 He added valuable features that will help the project to grow.

-## Features and Versions of the project.
+## Features and Versions of the project

 ### v1.0.0